CarolinaSantanaOliveira/assignments/CV.md

 - Helped calculate price index of the railway sector
 - Prepared reports and presentations

+**Volunteer Work - *Troca Cultural* Project** *2016* *Project in which exchange students from PUC-Rio and children from Favela Vidigal exchange culture*
+- Created the project with colleagues
+- Conducted the communication between an institution at *Favela* Vidigal and international students
+- Provided food and transportation for international students and children from *Favela* Vidigal

 ### SKILLS
 - **Computer:** Advanced knowledge of R and Excel; some knowledge of VBA, Stata and Python
 - **Languages:** Native Portuguese, Fluent English, Intermediary Spanish
-- **Volunteer:** Created a project with colleagues to exchange culture between exchange students from PUC-Rio and children from *Favela* Vidigal (2016)
 - **Winter Course:** TiSEM Winter School on Entrepreneurship at Tilburg University (2015)
 - **Other:** Photography studies
+- **Interests:** Arts, Sports, Travelings